kathrynr22/be-nc-news/error-handling.md

 - 200 OK
 - 201 Created
-- 204 No Content
+- 204 No Content // NOT DONE THIS ONE YET
 - 400 Bad Request
 - 404 Not Found
 - 405 Method Not Allowed
-- 418 I'm a teapot
+- 418 I'm a teapot //NOT DONE THIS ONE YET
-- 422 Unprocessable Entity
+- 422 Unprocessable Entity // NOT DONE THIS ONE YET
 - 500 Internal Server Error

 ---